mozilla/web-lit-core/_articles/making-friends-with-your-browser.md

 * Ask learners to open and close new tabs.
 Elicit reasons for keeping several tabs open.
 The point is to eliminate confusion between closing the browser and closing a webpage.
 You may want to revisit this point after learners have several different web pages open.
 * Learners may want to write down the words from their sticky notes and draw the icon next to each word or sketch the homepage of the browser and fill in the tools.

-## Part II
+### Part II
 [15mins]
 * Learners will practice navigating a website in preparation for the search activity: Web Detective.
 * Ask learners when to use a search engine and when we don’t.
 (If we know the exact web address, we don’t need to do a search).
 * Choose a web site relevant to your learners and ask them to type the URL into the address bar.
 * Discuss the different extensions and elicit what they tell us about the kind of business or organization: .com, .org, .edu, .gov, .net.  * You can also talk about http, https, and www as part of the URL (Uniform Resource Locator) or web address.
 Website typically contain a collection of web pages.
 * Ask learners to name what they see on the web page: i.e. media, text, titles, navigation tools, or links to other pages.
-Elicit how they identify a link to another page or resource:
+Elicit how they identify a link to another page or resource.
+Show them an image of a hand cursor.

-# IMAGE of HAND CURSOR

 * Ask learners if they have ever been on a webpage, have clicked links to other pages and then could not get back to where they wanted to be?
 * Ask them to think about the navigation tools at the top of the page and discuss how to use them. (back to last page,visited, forward to reverse the action, reload for updated information and home page).
 * Next ask learners to use the horizontal scroll bar on the bottom of the page and the side scroll bar to move the page up, down, left and right.
 (Not all web pages will have a horizontal scroll bar).